Forthcoming and works in progress

 NB - This paper was previously posted online and circulated in draft form under the title, Private Power, Public Values: Regulating Social Infrastructure in a Changing Economy.

-Private Power, Infrastructure, and the Revival of the Public Utility Tradition.
-Symposium on Public Utility, Yale Journal on Regulation (forthcoming, 2018)
+Infrastructural Regulation and the New Utilities.
+Symposium on Public Utility, 35 Yale Journal on Regulation 911 (2018).
+Online here.

 This paper draws on my other work on the public utility concept and modern-day debates over private power and public goods to sketch out a generalized approach to modern-day public utility analysis and regulation.
 As this paper argues, we can adapt the nineteenth century concepts of public utility to help diagnose modern-day problems of power and domination around the control of necessities, and to develop legal and policy responses that can better assure access and inclusion.
 These responses can run the spectrum from public provision and public options to regulatory oversight.